Psycho (1960 film)

-Psycho is a 1960 American horror film produced and directed by Alfred Hitchcock.
-The screenplay, written by Joseph Stefano, was based on the 1959 novel of the same name by Robert Bloch.
-The film stars Anthony Perkins, Janet Leigh, Vera Miles, John Gavin and Martin Balsam.
-The plot centers on an encounter between on-the-run embezzler Marion Crane (Leigh), shy motel proprietor Norman Bates (Perkins) and his disturbed mother.
-A private investigator (Balsam), Marion's lover Sam Loomis (Gavin) and her sister Lila (Miles) investigate her disappearance.
+Psycho is a 1960 American horror and thriller film produced and directed by Alfred Hitchcock.
+The screenplay, written by Joseph Stefano, is based on the 1959 novel by Robert Bloch.
+The film stars Anthony Perkins, Janet Leigh, Vera Miles, John Gavin, and Martin Balsam.
+The plot centers on an encounter between on-the-run embezzler Marion Crane (Leigh), shy motel proprietor Norman Bates (Perkins), and his disturbed mother.
+A private investigator (Balsam), Marion's lover Sam Loomis (Gavin), and her sister Lila (Miles) investigate Marion's disappearance.